facebook/flow/docs/02-new-project.md

 $> flow init
 ```

-All this actually does is create a magic file `.flowconfig` at the root of the folder.
+All this actually does is create a hidden file `.flowconfig` at the root of the folder.
 You might have noticed that this file was already present in each of the examples we looked at earlier.

 Once the `.flowconfig` file is present, you can run ad-hoc checks on the code within it and its subfolders: